ND-CSE-30151/tock/Reference.md

 ======

 Internally, all kinds of automata are represented in the same way.
-They have two or more _stores_.
-The first store is always the state, and the second store is always the input.
-The remaining stores, if any, are half-infinite tapes, but you don't have to use them as tapes; you can use them instead as finite states or as stacks.
+They have one or more _stores_, which are half-infinite tapes, but you don't have to use them as tapes; you can use them instead as finite states or as stacks.

 Transitions
 ===========